Is HBOT HSA/FSA Eligible? What Your Insurance Actually Covers

 Insurance-billed HBOT at a medical clinic typically costs $250–$500 per session after deductible and copay.
 Your out-of-pocket depends on your plan's coinsurance percentage—often 20–40% even after deductible.

-Wellness Elite Fitness memberships provide unlimited or multi-weekly HBOT access (depending on tier) without per-session fees, and you pay with pre-tax dollars via HSA/FSA.
-For most members planning 2+ sessions per week, the membership model—paired with HSA/FSA—is more cost-effective than insurance billing and faster to access (no prior auth, no claim processing).
+Wellness Elite Fitness memberships provide unlimited or multi-weekly HBOT access (depending on tier) without per-session fees.
+For most members planning 2+ sessions per week, the membership model is more cost-effective than insurance-billed sessions and faster to access (no prior auth, no claim processing).
+A WEF membership is a general wellness expense and is not itself a qualified medical expense; clinical services ordered through Elite Aesthetic MD are billed and documented separately.

-To explore whether membership is right for you, start with a complimentary Free Day Pass or schedule a Cellular Health Consult with Dana Kantara to build a personalized protocol.
+To explore whether membership is right for you, start with a complimentary Gym Day Pass or schedule a Cellular Health Consult with Dana Kantara to build a personalized protocol.

 HBOT in the Friendswood / Clear Lake Wellness Landscape

-Wellness Elite Fitness is the only full-spectrum biohacking facility in the Friendswood, Clear Lake, League City, Webster, and Pasadena corridor that combines HBOT with a complete recovery and cellular health stack (cryo, float, IV, infrared sauna, PEMF, red light therapy, hydrogen therapy, body composition analysis, and 24-hour gym) under physician oversight.
+Wellness Elite Fitness is the only full-spectrum biohacking facility in the Friendswood, Clear Lake, League City, Webster, and Pasadena corridor that combines HBOT with a complete recovery and cellular health stack (cryo, float, IV, infrared sauna, PEMF, red light therapy, hydrogen therapy, body composition analysis, and 24-hour gym) with Elite Aesthetic MD—an independent physician practice—located on-site.

 For Friendswood and Clear Lake professionals, aerospace workers, and executives—many of whom are optimizing for performance and longevity rather than treating disease—this integrated model and HSA/FSA-friendly structure eliminates the friction of traditional medical billing while maintaining clinical rigor.